BlockchainCommons/LifeHash/README.md

 ### 🆕 New in Version 5!

+#### LifeHashTool command line tool

+[LifeHashTool](https://github.com/BlockchainCommons/LifeHashTool) is a command line tool written in Swift that generates LifeHash images as PNG files.

-LifeHashes now come in four flavors:
+#### LifeHashes now come in four flavors

 * **`original`** The one you know and love.
 * **`detailed`** Now with twice the resolution!